Hit the C-spot: How to have a cervical orgasm during sex

 As anyone who’s ever gone “too deep” during sex can attest to, cervical stimulation requires the proper build-up to feel good.
 In other words, don’t approach the cervix like a charging bull: warm up the body first with ample foreplay.

 If cervical stimulation is new to you, remember to be gentle—you don’t want to bruise the cervix.
-Excessively vigorous sexual activity can hit the cervix, or other sex injuries.
+Excessively vigorous sexual activity can hit the cervix and cause not only cervical pain, but also cervical bruising, or other sex injuries.
 Typically, a bruised cervix feels painful, tender, or extra sensitive.

 Exercise extra caution if you have an IUD.
 Poking at the string that comes out of the cervix can be unpleasant for your partner if they have a penis.
 It can also cause the painfully unsexy event of making your device move.
 Ouch!